 - Increased pain when you twist, cough, or try to laugh

 Sometimes the impact is not severe enough to cause fractured ribs or sternum.
-The ribs and or sternum can still be bruised.
+The ribs and sternum can still be bruised.
 The symptoms of bruised ribs can be similar to fractured ribs, but the pain is usually less severe.
-Often the only way to tell the difference is with imaging studies like an x-ray, CT scan, or MRI.
+Often the only way to tell the difference is with imaging studies like an X-ray, CT scan, or MRI.

 Most people with bruised ribs complain of:

 - Dull aching chest pain near the ribs

 - Pain increasing with deep breaths and position changes

 Muscle Strain or Damage to Connective Tissue and/or Cartilage

 There are small muscles, supportive tissue, and cartilage surrounding the chest and ribs.
 They can be stretched or torn in a car accident and cause chest pain.
 Sometimes you can tell the difference between a muscle strain and rib injury because of the pain’s intensity and location.